This Page Intentionally Left Blank: Exploring the Meaning and Significance of Empty Space

 -

-Visual Emphasis: Sometimes a blank page is used to emphasize a section or chapter that follows.
+Visual Emphasis: Sometimes a blank page is used to point out a section or chapter that follows.
 It creates a sense of anticipation and draws the reader's attention to the upcoming content, making the transition more impactful.
 This is often seen before a major conclusion, a new section, or an important diagram or illustration.

 -